-I suffered from PANS for over eight years before my diagnosis in 2014, and it manifested as various neurological and psychiatric issues such as OCD, Depression, Anxiety, ADHD, Anorexia, Tourette’s Syndrome, and hypersomnia (misdiagnosed as narcolepsy, hence my blog’s name).
-My symptoms came and went over the years, and by high school, I’d made a good life despite my challenges.
+My first PANS and Lyme symptoms came on when I was nine, but it took a decade to figure out what was wrong.
+Over the years, my undiagnosed illness manifested as various neurological and psychiatric issues such as OCD, Depression, Anxiety, ADHD, Anorexia, Tourette’s Syndrome, and hypersomnia (misdiagnosed as narcolepsy, hence my blog’s name).
+My symptoms came and went during that time, but by high school, I’d made a good life despite my challenges.

-I’d gone from being a happy, straight-A student to being mentally, emotionally, and physically disabled in a matter of days.
+I’d gone from being a happy, straight-A student to being mentally, emotionally, and physically incapacitated in a matter of days.
 No medications seemed to help.
-My doctors threw up their hands and said they had no idea what was wrong with me.
+My doctors had no idea what was wrong with me.

-And then I was diagnosed with PANS by an expert, and I began my long journey back to health.
+And then I was diagnosed with PANS by an expert, at nineteen years old, and I began my long journey back to health.

-Since 2014, I’ve endured multiple treatments: eleven IVIG infusions, months of antibiotics, over a year of steroids (both in pill and IV form), and a tonsillectomy.
-I’ve had times when I was in remission, but I’ve also suffered three major relapses:
+Since 2014, I’ve endured multiple treatments for PANS: twenty-something IVIG infusions, months of antibiotics, over a year of steroids (both in pill and IV form), and a tonsillectomy.
+I also treated Lyme with antibiotics, but they only got me so far.
+I’ve had times when PANS was in remission, but I’ve also suffered three major relapses:

 - When my first IVIG “wore off” in early 2015.
 (I recovered by December.)

 - When I caught Lyme disease in spring of 2016.
-(I recovered after a year.)
+(I recovered from PANS after a year.)

 - For unknown reasons in the fall of 2017.
-And I’m still not better.
+(I recovered by the following year.)

 I don’t know what my future holds.
-I don’t know how many more treatments I’ll need.
-I don’t know when/if I’ll ever get permanently better.
-But I do know that PANS doesn’t define me.
-It may have stolen many years and opportunities from me already, but I refuse to let it ruin the rest of my life.
-PANS has sent me on major detours and created seemingly insurmountable obstacles at times, but I cling to the dreams I had before I got sick, I push forward, and I tell myself that someday, somehow, I can still get to where I want to be.
+I don’t if I’m really done getting treatments.
+I don’t know when/if I’ll ever be permanently better.
+But I do know that my diseases don’t define me.
+They may have stolen many years and opportunities from me already, but I refuse to let them ruin the rest of my life.
+PANS and Lyme and ME/CFS have sent me on major detours and created seemingly insurmountable obstacles at times, but I cling to the dreams I had before I got sick, I push forward, and I tell myself that someday, somehow, I can still get to where I want to be.

 Why the Blog?

-Indeed, it’s a lonely road being a teen/young adult with PANS, so I wanted to let others know they weren’t alone.
+Indeed, it’s a lonely road being a teen/adult with PANS, so I wanted to let others know they weren’t alone.
 And I hoped that I could be a voice for the PANS kids too young to articulate their experiences.

-As many as 1 in 200 children and teens have PANS, yet most doctors still don’t know enough to diagnose, let alone to treat it.
+As many as 1 in 200 children and teens have PANS, yet most doctors still don’t know enough to diagnose, let alone to treat it—and untold numbers of adults suffer as well.
 Similarly, Lyme Disease has reached epidemic levels, yet so many doctors remain uninformed.
 I’m hoping that with more of us sharing our stories as I am, awareness will increase, and more people can get the treatment that they need.